fraz0815/gptouch-python/README.md

 # Touchscreen Rotation and Calibration Matrix Script for Gnome

-This script provides a graphical user interface (GUI) to rotate the display and calibrate the touchscreen input matrix on both X11 and Wayland environments automatically.
+This script provides a terminal interface to rotate the display and calibrate the touchscreen input matrix on both X11 and Wayland environments automatically.

 ## Requirements

 - Python 3
-- Tkinter
 - `xrandr` and `xinput` (for X11)
-- [`gnome-randr`](https://github.com/maxwellainatchi/gnome-randr-rust) and `libinput` (for Wayland)
+- `gnome-randr` and `libinput` (for Wayland)
 - `sudo` privileges for modifying udev rules
-- optional [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) for login screen

 ## Installation

 ### Debian-based Distributions

-1. **Install Python and Tkinter**:
+1. **Install Python**:
     ```bash
-    sudo apt-get install python3 python3-tk
+    sudo apt-get install python3
     ```

 2. **Install X11 Dependencies** (if using X11):